bixbydevelopers/capsule-sample-space-resorts/README.md

 We train these as "Continuation of" `Order#commitOrder` for cases where the users are at the Confirmation screen to review their order and decide that they want to make some changes.
-The goal remains `Order#commitOrder` and any Values are annotated as such (ex: number of astronauts, pod name).
+The goal remains `Order#commitOrder`, and any Values are annotated as such (ex: number of astronauts, pod name).
 This time, the flagged signal route is to `ChangeOrder`.
 This is to re-route the request to update the Order with the newly provided information.
 For generic requests that